djviodes/djviodes/README.md

 ### Hi there, I'm David 👋

-## I am a Backend Software Engineer who works in a JavaScript and Node based stack!
+## I am a Backend Software Engineer who works in a SQL and Python based stack!

 - 😄 Pronouns: he/his
 - ⛏ I’m currently working at Compass Mining
-- 🔐 I’m currently learning more about software architecure
+- 🔐 I’m currently learning more about operating systems
 - 🥅 2022 Goals: Continue to learn about backend engineering and AWS
 - 🎧 Fun fact: I went to school to be an audio engineer for a little while